 If you plan to offer on-site payment options, you may also want to consider contactless payment options.
 Look to options like ApplePay, and styluses for your staff to minimize direct contact with POS screens.

-Especially if you’re experiencing lower order volume and working with a leaner staff, you’ll want to consider options for off-premise menu innovation as well.
+Especially if you’re experiencing lower order volume and working with a leaner staff, you’ll want to consider options for off-premises menu innovation as well.
 Streamline your menu options to maximize your resources and profits.
-This can go a long way for the success of your off-premise service.
-Here are some questions to consider as you review your off-premise menu:
+This can go a long way for the success of your off-premises service.
+Here are some questions to consider as you review your off-premises menu:

 Even as pandemic-related restrictions lift and restaurants begin to navigate reopening patios and dining rooms, it’s very difficult to anticipate long-term changes in customer behavior and expectations.
 A recent QSR Magazine article on new opportunity for restaurants inspired by Coronavirus highlights that—despite diners’ spontaneous decision-making and general unpredictability—many of them will stick to COVID-19 adjustments, like avoiding crowds.

 Restaurants still have a murky future and an uphill climb facing them as pandemic conditions continue to develop.
 Reliable trends and forecasts simply aren’t available for this environment.
 Diversifying your service offerings to include on-site and off-site dining can help your business deftly roll with the tide.